rafalzmyslony/cicd-github-actions-gitops-argocd/README.md

 - **S3 Bucket**: For storing security scan reports and logs.

 ### GitOps Repository (two options)
-- **Another repository for GitOps (Recommended)**: For example, a separate repository for managing Kubernetes manifests.
+- **Another repository for GitOps (Recommended)**: You have to update ./.github/workflows/ci-cd-pipeline.yml file with your gitops repository url.
-- **GitOps repository in the same repository**: For example, a separate `argocd` folder in the same repository.
-You must then create a new directory called `argocd` and clone gitops repository into it.
-Remember to update all references to the gitops repository in the workflow file - paths to `kubectl` commands, ArgoCD application manifests, etc.
+- **GitOps repository in the same repository**: create new directory e.g. `gitops` and do step above.

 ---